"when she broke the news to her family about me, it all changed due to my caste"

 Without going into the integral details, the caste system is not a well-defined entity.
 It has evolved with groups of people with different origins all getting mixed over time.

-The hierarchy of caste is often synonymous to the once commonly practiced class system of Britain and has a strong connection with a profession or status.
+The hierarchy of caste is often synonymous with the once commonly practised class system of Britain and has a strong connection with a profession or status.

 However, its place in modern society is questioned by many but at the same time completely accepted by those who still fully believe in it.

 Simplistically, there are three generic levels of identity when it comes to South Asians or those with Desi roots.